misakimichy/JS30-15-local-storage/README.md

 2. Navigate to the top level of the cloned directory.

 3. Open `index.html` with your preferred web browser.

-4. Open the console on your browser.

-5. Please check both the `main.js` and console.

 ## Known Bugs
 * No known bugs at this time.